mosn/htnn/site/content/en/docs/reference/plugins/local_ratelimit.md

       port: 8080
 ```

-By applying the configuration below, the rate of requests to `default.local` is limited to 1 request per second:
+By applying the configuration below, the rate of requests to `http://localhost:10000/` is limited to 1 request per second:

 ```yaml
 apiVersion: mosn.io/v1